Super Charge Your Weight Loss Efforts – Nutritional Supplement for Migraine Sufferers Has Additional Benefits

 - Pyridoxine Hydrochloride (vitamin B-6, 100 mg/day)

 Of course, for women who suffer from migraines occurring around their period, the combination of natural compounds above may be the break they have been searching for.
-But the real breakthrough is the ability to nutritionally address not only migraines but also the accompanying symptoms listed above and unwanted weight gain.
+But the real breakthrough is the ability to nutritionally support women with menstrual migraines but also the accompanying symptoms listed above and unwanted weight gain.

 To learn more about the individual ingredients in MigreLief+M visit /migreliefm/active-ingredients